damiant/dust/roadmap.md

 # Roadmap
-- 🔴 Swipe back is too sensitive.
 - 🔴 Unresponsive after a certain amount of use
-- 🔴 Back with swipe can cause routing to page you cannot exit
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
 - 🔴 Add header for app version to API
 - 🔴 Add header for event name to API